molliemarie/MSIA-D3Course-2019/Class1.md

 Here's what we'll learn about today!

-- Introductions to learn about each other
+- introductions to learn about each other
-- What is D3?
+- what is D3?
-- Technical Setup
+- technical Setup
-- axes and scales
-- Data joins
+- Building a simple scatter plot three different ways
+- poke in the console
-- Our First Scatter plot!
+- our First Scatter plot!
+- think about the D3 blueprint
+- end of day discussion

 ## Introductions
 1. First, write down on a notecard 1) some goals you have for yourself in this class, and 2) you experience level with javascript / css / html.